-An air pump may be used to pump low volumes of air at a high pressure, usually for aerating the water.
-Aeration is important to supplying oxygen to root zones and avoiding anaerobic decomposition.
+An air pump may be used to pump low volumes of air at high pressure, usually for aerating the water.
+Aeration is important for supplying oxygen to root zones and avoiding anaerobic decomposition.
 Seedling carts with fertilizer solutions may benefit from an air pump, for example.

 Peristaltic pumps are small pumps that are most often used in auto-dosing.
 Most auto-dosing systems come with the pumps.

 Finding the right sized pump isn’t half as complicated as it might seem!
 We’ve put together easy formulas to use—one for hydroponic growers, and one for aquaponic growers.
 In order to determine the best pump for your system, you’ll need to do three things: